Little Owl Private School ACADEMICS & EXTRACURRICULARS

 Computers and Technology

-Little Owl has a Light integration approach to Computers and Technology (as opposed to Heavy integration, Medium integration approach).
+Wise Owl has a Light integration approach to Computers and Technology (as opposed to Heavy integration, Medium integration approach).

-[Show: About Light integration?]What Little Owl says:
+[Show: About Light integration?]What Wise Owl says:

 We believe that computers are a useful supplementary tool for lessons.
 The internet allows for access to a vast range of teaching materials and media.
 That said, the focus of our students' lessons is on the direct teacher-student relationship.
 When the student and teacher interact, with the ability to communicate with each other immediately, we believe that the teacher is able to gauge and provide the necessary guidance to the student without the need for any technology.
 The integration of technology in the children's lives happens all around them outside the school.
 There is still a place for interpersonal interaction in their lives at Little Owl.